This post covers a few simple yet powerful online privacy tools that are essential steps to slowing the privacy abuse we’ve all experienced.

 Facebook is evil and, in my opinion, should be abandoned.
 Have an online following for your business that you don’t want to walk away from?
 I totally understand and won’t judge you.

 Nothing’s 100%.
-Understand there are going to be times you’ll have to give up some privacy.
+Understand there will be times you’ll have to give up some privacy.
 Your bank, for example, is going to have some of your most sensitive data.
 That doesn’t mean you should cash in your retirement accounts, close your bank accounts and start cashing your checks at the party store.

-You shouldn’t drive along aimlessly into the abyss because you’re afraid to use GPS because the NSA will discover which restaurant you went to.
+It would be best if you didn’t drive along aimlessly into the abyss because you’re afraid to use GPS.
+After all, the NSA will discover which restaurant you went to.

 Don’t confuse due diligence with paranoid panic and irrational action.Another almost famous quote by Brian D. Hawkins